 By CHHS Extern Kimberly Gainey The Federal Aviation Administration (FAA) garnered significant negative attention last month after an overnight outage of its Notice to Air Missions (NOTAM) system grounded early morning domestic flight departures for approximately 90 minutes on Wednesday January 11, 2023.
 This nearly unprecedented nationwide stop in air traffic, the first in over […]

 About CHHS Research Assistants & Externs

-Meanwhile lets just say that we are proud CHHS Research Assistants & Externs contributed a whooping 26 entries.
+But we are proud to say that CHHS Research Assistants & Externs contributed 42 entries already.

 The University of Maryland Center for Health and Homeland Security (CHHS) is a non-profit consulting group and academic center committed to maximizing organizational resilience before, during and after an emergency event.

 (410) 706-2726 (Fax)